Syriac versions of the Bible

 Syriac is a dialect of Aramaic.
 Portions of the Old Testament were written in Aramaic and there are Aramaic phrases in the New Testament.
 Syriac translations of the New Testament were among the first and date from the 2nd century.
 The whole Bible was translated by the 5th century.
 Besides Syriac, there are Bible translations into other Aramaic dialects.

 Syria played an important or even predominant role in the beginning of Christianity.
 Here is where the Gospel of Matthew, the Gospel of Luke, the Didache, Ignatiana, and the Gospel of Thomas are believed to have been written.
 Syria was the country in which the Greek language intersected with the Syriac, which was closely related to the Aramaic dialect used by Jesus and the Apostles.
 That is why Syriac versions are highly esteemed by textual critics.

 Scholars have distinguished five or six different Syriac versions of all or part of the New Testament.
 It is possible that some translations have been lost.
-The manuscripts originate in countries like Lebanon, Egypt (Sinai), Mesopotamia, Assyria, Armenia, Georgia, India, and even from China.
+Other than Syria, the manuscripts also originate in countries like Egypt (specifically the Sinai), Iraq, Assyria, Armenia, Georgia, India, and even from China.
 This is good evidence for the great historical activity of the Syriac Church of the East.